matteocrippa/awesome-swift/README.md

 ### Logging
 *Utilities for writing to and reading from the device log*

-* [CleanroomASL](https://github.com/emaloney/CleanroomASL) — a low-level Swift API for writing to and reading from the Apple System Log daemon
+* [CleanroomASL](https://github.com/emaloney/CleanroomASL) — Low-level Swift API for writing to and reading from the Apple System Log daemon.
-* [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) — a configurable and extensible high-level logging API that is simple, lightweight and performant
+* [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) — Configurable and extensible high-level logging API that is simple, lightweight and performant.
-* [swiftRemoteLogger](https://github.com/matteocrippa/swiftRemoteLogger) - remote logging easy as 1..2..3 in swift
 * [QorumLogs](https://github.com/goktugyil/QorumLogs) — Swift Logging Utility for Xcode & Google Docs.
+* [swiftRemoteLogger](https://github.com/matteocrippa/swiftRemoteLogger) - Remote logging easy as 1..2..3 in Swift.

 ### Maps
 * [GEOSwift](https://github.com/andreacremaschi/GEOSwift) - The Swift Geographic Engine, make it easier to work with geographic models and calculate intersections, overlapping, projections etc.